Learn how electric vehicle (EV) charging can work for town and city homes without driveways. A simple clever idea! #EV#cleantech#ubitricity

 ubitricity.
 I'm a huge fan of part of his plan to take over the world.
 The part that happens to make owning a small electric car (an EV) more realistic for me.

-I have never owned a car, though I sometimes drive (probably more miles outside the UK than in it!).
-Our rather upmarket conveyancing lawyer was horrified to discover that "we had no guaranteed parking" to which I replied that "I don't have a car" to his slight discomfort.
+I have never owned a car.
+I do sometimes drive.
+(Likely more miles outside the UK than in it!)
+Our upmarket conveyancer was horrified that "we had no guaranteed parking" for our new house.
+To which I replied that "I don't have a car" to his discomfort.

 Clever Cable, Tag-along Tariff

-The ubitricity scheme, as I understand it, gives you a smart charging A/C cable for your car, with an Internet-connected meter in it, that connects you to an appropriate domestic tariff as if you were carrying around your home consumer unit and electricity meter with you.
+The ubitricity scheme provides a smart charging cable for your car.
+The cable contains an Internet-connected meter.
+The cable connects you to power in the lamp post.
+It also connects to an appropriate domestic tariff.
+Just as if you were carrying around your home electricity meter with you.
+But without the rather long extension cable!
 You are billed as your mobile phone is, for usage, wherever you are.

-(That tariff could reward charging at grid-friendly times, too.)
+That tariff could also reward charging at grid-friendly times.

-Your home electricity supply meter (or meters eg if you have PV for instance) comes with an identifier called an MPAN (Meter Point Administration Number).
-They normally imply a fixed location and building.
-The ubitricity ones are mobile.
+Your home electricity supply meter comes with an identifier called an MPAN (Meter Point Administration Number).
+An MPAN normally implies a fixed location and building.
+The ubitricity MPANs are mobile.

-The charging cables are themselves locked at both ends, so hard to steal.
+The charging cables are locked at both ends.
+Thus hard to steal.

-And ubitricity can convert any London lamppost to a charging point in a matter of minutes, and without planning or reglatory issues and delays.
+Now ubitricity can convert any London lamp post to a charging point in a matter of minutes.
+Magic!

-All obvious in retrospect, as any good idea should be.
+All obvious in hindsight.
+As any really good idea is likely to be.